 - What skill are you most thankful to have?

-- What are two things you are most thankful for in your life?
+- Name two things you are most thankful for in your life.

 - What positive change in your life are you most thankful for?